 Mountaineering boots come in several categories:

-For most mountain enthusiasts, it could be interesting and sufficient to have two pairs: one for light mid-mountain style hiking and a pair for high road/”easy” mountaineering with semi-automatic crampons.
-Then there are the more “technical” boots that interest those who want to go out in the hard and cold.
+For most mountain enthusiasts, it could be interesting and sufficient to have two pairs: one for light mid-mountain style hiking and a pair for high road/easy mountaineering with semi-automatic crampons.
+Then there are the more technical boots that interest those who want to go out in the hard and cold.
+Also, choose according to the massifs frequented and your level of training.
+The less you train, the more protective the boot will need to be.
+The lightness, always double-edged, goes more with a good level of form and dry mountain conditions.

 This is a fundamental point for committed mountain activities.
 But don’t believe that because the manufacturers talk about waterproofing your boots completely waterproof (I don’t know of any apart from rubber boots).

-Low boots (called approach boots) are very sensitive to water because of their opening.
-As a result, the manufacturers do not try to equip them with a membrane (which is a mistake in my opinion, because a 3-minute walk in the wet grass will make you come home crestfallen).
+Low boots, called approach boots, are very sensitive to water because of their opening.
+As a result, the manufacturers do not try to equip them with a membrane.
+This is a mistake in my opinion because a 3-minute walk in the wet grass will make you come home crestfallen.
 So let’s forget this type of boot when talking about waterproofing and focus on high boots.

 The essential point remains in the waterproofness/breathability complex.
 Indeed, some plastic shells are more waterproof but quite poor in breathability.
 As a result, we are witnessing frostbite in these north-face shoes due to excess condensation.
 The foot perspires during exercise and it needs shoes that are both protective of the aqueous element and breathable to evacuate its own humidity.